-Pancake got up right after the Sun broke into the house around five in the morning.
-Once the rays warmed her back and wouldn't stop teasing her eyelids, no amount of will power could help her pretend she was still asleep.
+Pancake got up right after the sun broke into the house around five in the morning.
+Once the rays warmed her back and wouldn't stop teasing her eyelids, no amount of willpower could help her pretend she was still asleep.
 She sat up on her pad and listened.
 The house was quiet, except for somebun making noise with the dishes.
 The hoomins were snoozing; they never got up this early on the weekends.

 After a short stop at the bin, she hopped toward the commotion.
 She sped up and launched into the air, shaking her head, wiggling her torso, and kicking her feet.
 For a split second, she floated through the air as a bun and a wave.
 Pancake landed sideways and almost crashed into Joey and Molly.
 They had the breakfast noms under control.
 Fresh cawwot juice, fruit, and alfalfa waited to be devoured.
 No bun could ask for more.

 She grabbed a ripe raspberry and bit it in half with relish.
 The juice splattered everywhere and ran down her mouf as Joey and Molly watched in surprise.
-What is she on about now?" thought Joey.
+"What is she on about now?" thought Joey.

 "So, what's the latest with that scribe of ours?" murmured Pancake with a grin, and a shiver ran down her body as if she was about to blast off again.

-"Well, good morning to you too, Pancake.
+“Well, good morning to you, too, Pancake.
 Ya really like my cooking, eh?" said Joey.
-Molly sat up and turned to face the Sun, eyes closed, as she tried to catch every ray of sunlight she could.
+Molly sat up and turned to face the Sun, eyes closed as she tried to catch every ray of sunlight she could.

-"There's very little news from the 'scribe,' "Joey cautioned.
-"He passed his written exam in January and has been reading textbooks for his next exam since then.
+“There’s very little news from the ‘scribe,’” Joey cautioned.
+“He passed his written exam in January and has been reading textbooks for his next exam since then.
 The last I heard, he was starting to read the book of regulations and was about to start preparing lesson plans for future students.
-His instructor told him to get three of them ready for their next meeting," said Joey and took a bite of alfalfa.
+His instructor told him to get three of them ready for their next meeting,” said Joey as he took a bite of alfalfa.

-Pancake chuckled, "Do you have that on paper somewhere, Joey, or did it all come to you through that mysterious connection you have with him?
-I'm not sure I'm willing to trust that mind-melding of yours or those 'talks' you have with him.
-I like paper, give me a ticker tape, or something.
-I want to get my teeth into it, do you get what I mean, Joey?"
+Pancake chuckled.
+“Do you have that on paper somewhere, Joey, or did it all come to you through that mysterious connection you have with him?
+I’m not sure I’m willing to trust that mind-melding of yours or those ‘talks’ you have with him.
+I like paper; give me a ticker tape or something.
+I want to get my teeth into it.
+Do you get what I mean, Joey?”

-"That's all I've got," said Joey and his eyes dropped a little.
-Pancake started to muse, "Look here, Joey.
+“That’s all I’ve got,” said Joey, and his eyes dropped a little.
+Pancake started to muse.
+“Look here, Joey.
 When we finished the last story a year ago, we were supposed to take a vacation.
 The next episode was supposed to give an idea about what kind of world we would live in.
-But here we are, in the middle of another Summer, getting baked, languishing in that limbo between the worlds that may or may not come to pass.
-At this rate - it looks to me - as if we don't have a clue when he's going to get done with that 'instructor adventure' of his, do we?
-Maybe by Christmas, maybe by next Spring or even Summer?
-We don't know, eh?"
-She closed her eyes and turned toward the Sun.
+But here we are, in the middle of another summer, getting baked, languishing in that limbo between the worlds that may or may not come to pass.
+At this rate, it looks to me as if we don’t have a clue when he’s going to get done with that ‘instructor adventure’ of his, do we?
+Maybe by Christmas, maybe by next spring or even summer?
+We don’t know, eh?”
+She closed her eyes and turned toward the sun.

-"Don't forget this update.
+“Don’t forget this update.
 How long did this take?
 A week, two?
 Bun only knows.
-And the stories he's been sneaking into the notebook late at night when no bunny's watching," chimed in Molly.
+And the stories he’s been sneaking into the notebook late at night when no bunny’s watching,” chimed in Molly.